karshPrime/tmux-compile.nvim/README.md

 # tmux-compile.nvim

-Neovim plugin designed to simplify the process of compiling and running projects within tmux panes or windows.
+Neovim plugin designed to simplify the process of compiling and running projects within TMUX panes or windows.
 Supports multiple programming languages by allowing customisation of build and run commands.

+Should nvim session be not running in TMUX, plugin will instead use vim's inbuilt `:term`. \* Configs avaliable to make this the default behaviour.

 Also supports running [lazygit](https://github.com/jesseduffield/lazygit) from within current Neovim session on an overlay terminal.